Imitative learning: Imitative learning in humans

 Imitative learning has been well documented in humans; they are often used as a comparison group in studies of imitative learning in primates.
+In the social learning theory, it is claimed that much of human behaviour specifically has been acquired through learning others' behaviour and not through individual trail-and-error.
+Humans are also said to demonstrate overimitation, which is when individuals faithfully copy all the steps of a process even when they do not understand why some steps are necessary.
+This is a higher fidelity to imitation as compared to other primates.
+Imitative learning also plays an important role in humans in cultural development.
+Learning from others allows the body of cultural information to accumulate and improve across generations, resulting in evolution of culture over time.

+This higher level of imitation is evidenced in an experiment comparing the cognitive abilities between children, chimps and orangutans across domains of space, quantities, causality and social learning.
+What was found is that the 3 species scored relatively the same in all domains except social learning, in which children did exceptionally well comparatively – scoring an average of 85% on tests, while chimpanzees and orangutans scored around 10% and 6% respectively.

-A study by Horner and Whiten compared the actions of (non-encultured) chimpanzees to human children and found that the children over-imitated actions beyond necessity.
+Another study by Horner and Whiten compared the actions of (non-encultured) chimpanzees to human children and found that the children over-imitated actions beyond necessity.
 In the study, children and chimpanzees between the ages of 3 and 4 were shown a series of actions to open an opaque puzzle box with a reward inside.
 Two of the actions were necessary to open the box, but one was not, however this was not known by the subjects.
 A demonstrator performed all three actions to open the box, after which both the chimpanzees and the children attempted the task.
 Both the children and the chimpanzees copied all three of the behaviours and received the reward inside of the box.
 The next phase of the study involved a transparent box instead of the opaque box.
 Due to the transparency of this box, it could clearly be seen that one of the three actions was not necessary to receive the reward.
 The chimpanzees did not perform the unnecessary action and only performed the two actions necessary to achieve the desired goal.
 The young children imitated all three actions, despite the fact that they could have selectively ignored irrelevant actions.
+While chimpanzees dropped all irrelevant actions once causal information was available, human children imitated the demonstrator's actions with a high level of fidelity even at the expense of efficiency towards the goal of the task.
+While notably it was a human demonstrator performing actions for both species, this nonetheless demonstrates the inclination humans have towards faithful imitation over one's own sense of learning and reason.